makersacademy/rps-challenge/README.md

 About
 -------
-Rock Paper Scissors is a TDD web app based on the the well known game children's game.
+Rock Paper Scissors is a TDD web app based on the well known game children's game.

 # ![rps_view](img/rps_view.png)